zilexa/Homeserver/README.md

 - I had zero Linux experience when I started, so you don't need it, as long as you are ready to Google everything, especially some [basic Linux commands](https://www.hostinger.com/tutorials/linux-commands).

 ## Not included:
-1. your router port forwarding of (at least) port 80 and 443 and some more for specific services.
+1. Your router port forwarding:
+  - The minimum set of services will be exposed, other containers, applications or services like SSH will only be accessible via VPN:
+  - port 80 and 443 for remote HTTPS access, 51822 for VPN access, 22000 for syncing devices.
 2. Acquiring your own domain (mydomain.com) for easy and secure (TLS) HTTPS access.
-This is a requirement for this guide.
-The minimum set of services will be exposed online and only via HTTPS.
-Other services (including SSH/SFTP) can be accessed via Wireguard VPN.
+This is a requirement for this guide, get it via GoDaddy.com or Porkbun.com.

 &nbsp;